horans/pardot-form-ajax-handler/README.md

 # Pardot Form AJAX Handler

-"Pardot Form AJAX Handler", or "PFAH" in short, will help to you setup an `AJAX` submission for [Pardot](https://www.pardot.com/) forms, which were designed to submit with `POST` in `iframe`.
+"Pardot Form AJAX Handler", or "PFAH" in short, will help to you setup an `AJAX` submission for Salesforce [Pardot](https://www.pardot.com/) forms, which were designed to submit with `POST` in `iframe`.
 With `JSONP`, we can even handle the result from Pardot's redirect.

 ## Install